holoviz/panel/README.md

 <br/>

 Panel is built on top of [Param](https://param.holoviz.org).
 Param enables you to annotate your code with parameter ranges, documentation, and dependencies between parameters and code.
-With this approach, you don't ever have to commit to whether your code will be used in a notebook, in a data app, or completely behind the scenes in batch processing or reports.
+With this approach, you don't ever have to commit to whether your code will be used in a notebook, a data app, or completely behind the scenes in batch processing or reports.
 With this approach you can build large, maintainable code bases!

 You can develop in [Jupyter Notebooks](http://jupyter.org) as well as editors like [VS Code](https://code.visualstudio.com/), [PyCharm](https://www.jetbrains.com/pycharm/) or [Spyder](https://www.spyder-ide.org/).